 The next speaker was Maria Woncisz, a cryptocurrency manager at Luno.
 Maria explained that Luno specialises in cryptocurrency, using wallets to enable their customers safely buy, sell, and store cryptocurrencies.
 Maria revealed that Luno will be expanding in Africa and will help to shape the way banking is done for safety purposes using cryptocurrency.
 After all, Luno’s vision is “to upgrade the world to a better financial system” by using decentralised cryptocurrencies to help their consumers make faster and safer transactions.
 She spoke about more amazing Luno visions which were quite intriguing.

-The event ended with a panel who were only eager and happy to answer as many questions about technology thrown at them.
+own at them.
 I indulged in the ending networking portion of the conference, where I met a lady who showed me her impressive mobile fashion application which, she built and designed herself.
 She seemed very passionate and excited about her application and mentioned it was going live soon.
 Not only was I impressed by her mobile application, I also admired the zeal and effort she put into solely building her own app.
 After talking with her, it got me thinking ‘’I can do this”.

 Overall, it was a memorable and fun experience.
 I met some talented people with working applications and websites.
 These are passionate people, dedicated to the technology projects they are developing, or businesses they are developing in cryptocurrency and blockchain.
-It was truly a remarkable event.
+It was truly a remarkable eve